UnderscoreResearch/UnderscoreBackup/README.md

 A backup solution with the following features.

-* Public key based encryption allows cotinuously running backups that can only be read with a key not available on the server running the backup.
+* Public key based encryption allows continuously running backups that can only be read with a key not available on the server running the backup.

-* Pre egress encryption means no proprietary data leaves your system in a format where it can be comprimised as long as your private key is not compromised.
+* Pre-egress encryption means no proprietary data leaves your system in a format where it can be compromised as long as your private key is not compromised.

 * Runs entirely without a service component.